metno/productstatus/README.md

 ### Data format

 Each file produced during product generation has its specific data format, for instance GRIB or NetCDF.
-This data format must be reported to Modelstatus.
+This data format must be reported to Productstatus.
 Data formats can be managed from the Django administration interface, and retrieved using the API.

 ### Service backend